 The first line is a header, naming the channel the packet is being published to.
 The integer value (0 in this example) defines the message priority.
 The broker can be instructed to ignore all messages below a given priority.
-The remaining lines, not examined by the broker, contain message data.
+The remaining lines contain message data.
 Each line consists of textual tokens.
-The first token on each line is a distinguished label.
-There may be any number of lines starting with the same token.
+The first token on each line is distinguished, and need not be unique.
 The packet is like a struct, with each line a component structure.
-Multiple lines starting with the same token may be interpreted as an array.
+Multiple lines with the same name act as an array.
 The remaining tokens on a line are name-value pairs.
 Each of these is a field in the line struct.
-Arrays are not allowed on a line, that is, a line may not contain more than one name-value pair with the same name.
-As with XML, the parser can parse the packet without knowing the semantics of the line-start tokens or the named fields on each line.
-Normally, a packet may contain any number of lines (up to 65kB, the maximum capacity of a UDP packet).
-The size of a packet is a semantic issue, not syntactic.
-In our RoboCup system, "blue" and "yellow" indicate the team affiliation of a robot, and the number of lines of each type may vary from frame to frame.
+Like XML, the parser can parse the packet without knowing the semantics of the lines or their fields.